DIPlib/diplib/src/documentation/features.md

 \subsection intensity_features_Statistics Statistics
 The mean, standard deviation, skewness and excess kurtosis of the grey-value image intensities across the object.
-This feature has 4 values.
+This feature has 4 values, `grey` must be scalar.
 A stable algorithm is used that prevents catastrophic cancellation, see `dip::StatisticsAccumulator`.

+\subsection intensity_features_DirectionalStatistics DirectionalStatistics
+The directional mean and standard deviation of the grey-value image intensities across the object.
+Directional statistics assume the input values are angles.
+This feature has 2 values, `grey` must be scalar.

 \subsection intensity_features_MaxVal MaxVal
 The maximum grey-value image intensity within the object.
+The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

 \subsection intensity_features_MinVal MinVal
 The minimum grey-value image intensity within the object.
+The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

 [//]: # (--------------------------------------------------------------)